Work with data tables

 Add Create a new data table and add and configure custom fields for the table.

-Name The links in this column represent the data table.
+Name column The links in this column represent the data table.
 To open the entry and view, edit, or delete fields associated with the table, click the desired link.

-Reference Key column
+Reference Key Label column

-Notes column (Optional) Add descriptive information to the data table.
+Description column (Optional) Add descriptive information to the data table.

 For more information about reference tables, see the tasks outlined in the following articles.